shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 your hands.
 Whatever you do, I'll accept that."
-These words go back at least to [Moses](https://en.wikipedia.org/wiki/Moses), were [exemplified by Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) and were extended and conveyed by greater and greater "memes" including the [Taylor Swift "Shake it Off" song](https://www.youtube.com/watch?v=T7HiMv5jygk) and the somewhat more established ["Highway to Hell" by AC/DC](https://www.youtube.com/watch?v=d2RZXeQc5HU) (these are both links to my favourite covers of them).
+These words go back at least to [Moses](https://en.wikipedia.org/wiki/Moses), were [exemplified by Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) and were extended and conveyed by greater and greater "memes" including [Taylor Swift's "Shake it Off" song](https://www.youtube.com/watch?v=T7HiMv5jygk) and the somewhat more established ["Highway to Hell" song by AC/DC](https://www.youtube.com/watch?v=d2RZXeQc5HU) (these are both links to two of my favourite covers of them).

 ## A Million Psychiatrists can be wrong